sps014/BlazorBindGen/README.md

 * very tiny Overhead  ~13kb
 * No need to write JS wrappers
-* Support for Callbacks and parameters
+* Support for Callbacks
 * Write JS code in C#
-* performant
+* WASM and Server Supported
 * automatic memory management